a7u7a/bevy-matrix/my_bevy_game/readme.md

 ## Roadmap

+Milestones:

 - [x] Implement base bevy project with cross-compiling.
 Runs in mac and in the pi
-- [ ] (In progress) Add `rpi-rgb-led-matrix` library rust bindings, minimal working demo writing something to the screen using bevy in rust.
+- [x] Add `rpi-rgb-led-matrix` library rust bindings, minimal working demo writing something to the screen using bevy in rust.
 Must run and compile in both targets but no output is expected in window mode.
-- [ ] Add render output.
-Create a minimal bevy setup that renders a cube in the a window (mac)
+- [ ] Add basic render output.
+Create a minimal bevy setup that renders a cube in the a window (mac only)
-- [ ] Add Bevy rendering in headless rpi, minimal working demo that renders the same cube to the led matrix.
+- [ ] Add Bevy rendering in headless rpi, minimal working demo that renders the scene from the previous milestone to the led matrix.
   - Can we render in a context that has no window? can we access the camera or some way of rendering target?
 - [ ] Integrate bevy and matrix: Once access to the rendered bevy camera output buffer is confirmed we will try to write the frame to the matrix screen using the rpi-rgb-led-matrix rust bindings